 Can you state why you think this is resolved?
 I doubt the mentioned bugs will ever be resolved without our doing and IMHO this is what this ticket is about.
 Or do we already have the other ticket you mentioned?
 I am worried by closing this ticket without having a followup we would just rely on our memory when this issue comes up again and it will come up again I am sure because the soft-failure reminds in the bug and the job can not turn green as long as the underlying issue(s) are not fixed.

-#27 Updated by riafarov about 3 years ago
+#27 Updated by riafarov over 3 years ago

 - Status changed from Feedback to Resolved

 I don't see any follow up actions here to be honest.
 We know the way to work the issue around, we record soft-failure, we have removed needle which causes false positives.
 If you see anything else we can do here, we can continue with this ticket.
 So feel free to reopen, put follow up actions or create a new ticket.